 International Carriers SN Brussels flies four times a week from Brussels direct to Entebbe.
-From USA, there are flights to Entebbe via London, Amsterdam, or Brussels, or alternatively clients can fly from New York or Atlanta to Johannesburg with South African Airways and then take a connecting flight.
+From the USA, there are flights to Entebbe via London, Amsterdam, or Brussels, or alternatively, clients can fly from New York or Atlanta to Johannesburg with South African Airways and then take a connecting flight.

 Domestic Air Services